ningxin999/fullfield_spatiotemporal/README.md

-# Decoder-Only Neural Metamodel for Offshore Strip Footing Spatiotemporal Multi-Field Outputs"
+# Decoder-Only Neural Metamodel for Strip Footing Spatiotemporal Multi-Field Outputs"

   This repository contains the Python based implementation of metamodel for geotechnical multi-stage, multi-output high-dimensional outputs.